I’m going to ask you to try something.

 Rest and reflection are the tools that enable this.

-Come Spring you will have the energy, the confidence and the courage to burst into bud and blossom and, what’s more, with your reserves refuelled, you will have all the resources you need to achieve everything you dreamed of.
+Come Spring you will have the energy, confidence and courage to burst into bud and blossom.
+What’s more, with your reserves refuelled, you have all the resources you need to achieve everything you dreamed of.

 Happy New Year.